-What else should you look at to squeeze in.
+What else should you squeeze in to your Cologne mini-break

-So let's assume you plan to go to the Christmas Markets, and you feel like a break from the endless Glühwein & wurst fest (Oh there is so much more!)
+So let's assume you're planning a visit to the Cologne Christmas Markets in Germany, and you feel like a break from the endless glühwein and bratwurst fest (Oh there is so much more!).

-To make life a little easier why not check out the KölnCard, free & easy public transport, plus bags of discounts for attractions, dining & much more.
+To make life a little easier why not check out the KölnCard, you get free and easy public transport, plus bags of discounts for attractions, dining & much more.

-A truly impressive structure, and the backdrop for one of the major markets of Cologne.
+A truly impressive structure, and the backdrop for one of the major markets of Cologne, Weinachtsmarkt am Kölner Dom.

 I suppose I should also mention Galeria Kaufhof too without jumping to number 6, with its wonderfully impressive window displays - The best are the animated Stieff collection, although they not in place every year.